KSerrania/datadog-exercise/README.md

 ### utils.py

-Contains utility functions to query the database or format the printed data.
+Contains utility functions to format the printed data.

+### dbutils.py

+Contains utility functions to communicate with the sqlite database.

 ### config.json